The best wine delivery services

-As more and more people have hunkered down in their homes due to the spread of coronavirus, people have made moves to stockpile wine and liquor.
+As lockdowns, quarantines and shelter-in-place orders have many people hunkered down in their homes during the coronavirus, consumers have made moves to stockpile wine and liquor.
 Sales of wine and other alcoholic beverages have skyrocketed, according to research firm Nielsen.
 But since making frequent trips to the store is not recommended, many Americans are turning to wine delivery services.
 We've uncorked the best wine delivery services for your safety and convenience.
 You can subscribe to a host of recurring wine delivery services or make one-time online wine orders, with bottles dropped off directly at your door -- without having to sacrifice any of your social distancing practices.

-With so many online wine clubs and wine delivery services all scrabbling for a piece of your monthly budget, you may be wondering which is the best wine of the month club or wine delivery service to try.
+With so many wine delivery services and online wine clubs all scrambling for a piece of your monthly budget, you may be wondering which is the best wine of the month club or wine delivery service to try.
 There is likely to be no single right answer, but there are differences worth investigating to help you pick the best subscription to suit your specific tastes and needs.

 Though wine subscription services and online wine clubs have exploded of late (God bless technology), the idea of having a bottle of wine picked for you on a monthly basis by a knowledgeable source is hardly new.
 The first-ever wine club started in California, according to the Los Angeles Times, but not in the vine-friendly regions that might have just sprung to mind.
 In 1970s Palos Verdes, pharmacist and wine enthusiast Paul Kalemkiarian Sr. acquired a neighboring liquor store.
 His wine knowledge dwarfed that of many of his customers, so he started making monthly wine recommendations.
 Eventually, he began delivering wine picks to his loyal customers, and the original Wine of the Month Club was born.